rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_web_on_server.rst

 ---------------------------------------------

 This is the same operation described in :ref:`createnewtemplate`, but specific for the application installed on the GEOFON server.
-It can be subdivided into three steps:
+It can be subdivided into the following steps:

 1. Preparation (image files)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^